AAIMC-OC/aaimc-oc.github.io/about.md

 Our overarching goal is to develop ways to apply AI-defined molecular classifications globally

-## Our Research Objectives

-To develop and implement innovative AI-driven approaches for better understanding and classifying ovarian cancer at the molecular level for personalised care
-To collate a database of paired images of H&E-stained tumour slides using high-cost whole slide scanners (gold standard) and a range of low-cost imaging techniques to compare AI model flexibility
-To establish a privacy-preserving federated learning platform to reduce barriers to compare different AI approaches on the same multi-institutional datasets and future clinical implementation

 ## Research Focus Areas

 - AI-driven molecular classification